Egil Svartdahl

-Egil Svartdahl (born 16 August 1954 in Sarpsborg) is a Norwegian Christian minister active in the Pentecostal movement.
+Egil Svartdahl (born 16 August 1954) is a Norwegian Christian minister active in the Pentecostal movement.
 He has been the pastor of several Pentecostal churches as well as the host of several Norwegian television programs; he is known as the "TV pastor" on TV 2.
 Svartdahl often speaks about the renewal of the church and taking risks.
 Fish and fishing are also a common theme in his sermons.
 He is the son of preacher Hans Svartdahl and brother of Aril Svartdahl.

 Life

 Svartdahl grew up in Drammen and was educated as a confectioner and worked in the industry for a short time.
 He felt a call to spread the gospel, and in 1972 completed a five-week Bible school course at the Pentecostal church Filadelfia Oslo.

 At an early age he became involved in the church's work and started as a youth worker.
 In 1976, he took a leadership role when the first youth festival at Hedmarktoppen Folk High School in Hamar was arranged.
 The festival then became an annual tradition and grew in size.
 He ended his work as a youth worker at Filadelfia in 1983.

 For a year Svartdahl worked at recycling company Jahr og sønner before becoming pastor of Filadelfia Kristiansand.
 He had a number of ideas and to reach the city's population with the gospel, the church founded local radio and television stations.
 After eight years as pastor, he took a break, and in 1995 became the head pastor of Filadelfia Oslo.
 In 2008 he began full-time televangelism.

 Svartdahl received the Medierosen prize in 2005, awarded by the Christian organization Tro & Medier.